 From baking a few cakes and employing just over five people, Shanaaz Essa’s business Exquisite Cakes started supplying Shoprite and can now employ over 30 people.

 The Gordon's Bay Mall is the seventh solar PV plant installed by the Shoprite Group.
 Together these plants already reduced the Group’s carbon emissions by 7350 tCO2e.

-We align ourselves on the issues material to our business, and identify where we can most significantly contribute to the United Nations’ Sustainability Goals (SDGs).
+We align ourselves on the issues relevant to our business and identify where we can most significantly contribute to the United Nations Sustainability Goals (SDG).

 We cannot #ActForChange on our own, which is why we ground our social investment in local community partnerships.